Most organisations have an idea of how they want to be portrayed to clients or the public. They will have a brand and know what their values are.

 With many people all creating writing on behalf of an organisation, including freelance copywriters or editors, it would be difficult to be consistent across all communications without a reference tool.
 Creating and using a writing style guide makes an organisation look professional, ensures clear communication, and creates a cohesive brand.
 A client may not consciously recognise that there is consistency in the writing style choices, but they will notice if there is not.
 Photo by Proxyclick Visitor Management System on Unsplash Social media, networking and email subscription have long been on everyone’s marketing plan.
 Publishing a book is now the trend.
 Many successful businesses have launched their business, or grew their business, by publishing a book.
 How?
 A book can set a you or your business apart and show your expertise.
 It can show that you are an authority on a particular subject; that people can turn to you to find the answers they need, either by purchasing your book or by talking to you directly.
 Most businesses that have published a book use it as a marketing tool, but not a source of income.
 A book will most likely not generate a huge profit on its own, but it can bring other benefits to your business.
 ‘What if I share my writing with someone else?
 What happens if they steal my idea?’
 I get asked this all this time.
 It's natural for writers to be protective of their work.
 But are these writers’ concerns warranted?
 And what if you want to use song lyrics in your writing?
 Or you want to use a quote from someone long passed away that you found on a quote website?
 Can you?
-I always feel like the semicolon is one of the more sophisticated punctuation marks, and also that it scares people a little.
+I always feel like the semicolon is one of the more sophisticated punctuation marks.
+But that it also that it scares people a little.
 It tends to be used more in formal writing, but it has its place in fiction too.
 It can be very useful to subtly convey a relationship between two thoughts without using more words.
 And there is no need to fear it if you know how to use it correctly.
 When the student got to school, they realised they had forgotten their lunch.

-When writing, it can be confusing knowing how to write abbreviations and acronyms correctly, and as there are only small style variations, it doesn’t always look wrong to use one or the other.
-However, to make your writing look professional, there are some style decisions you will need to make when writing in New Zealand English text, so we’ll have a look at what the options are.
-As always, rule number one is to be consistent within a document, and even across all your writing.
-It doesn’t look professional, and can cause confusion, if you have, for example, 9 am in one place, but 9 a.m. in another.
-But first things first: what are abbreviations and acronyms?
-1. What is dialogue?
+It can be confusing to write abbreviations and acronyms correctly, and as there are only small style variations, it doesn’t always look wrong to use one or the other.
+However, to make your writing look professional, there are some style decisions you will need to make when writing in New Zealand English text, so let's have a look at what the options are.
+As always, rule number 1 is to be consistent – both within a document and across all your writing.
+For example, it doesn’t look professional, and can cause confusion, if you have 9 am in one place but 9 a.m. in another.
+But first things first: what's the difference between abbreviations and acronyms? |

 Hi, I'm Marja!You'll find all my advice about creating professional, Categories